peernova/kestra-client-sdk/javascript-sdk/docs/WorkerGroupsApi.md

 ## getWorkerGroupById

-> ClusterControllerApiWorkerGroupDetails getWorkerGroupById(id)
+> InstanceControllerApiWorkerGroupDetails getWorkerGroupById(id)

-Get details about a worker group.
+Retrieve details of a specific worker group

+Requires a role with the INFRASTRUCTURE permission (Superadmin-only).

 ### Example